6 North Carolina officers are on administrative leave after man dies in police custody

 Officers Robinson, Thomas, D.L.
 Aquino, J.R.
 Scott, D.L.
 Grande and B.L.
 Ramge have been placed on administrative leave, according to the memo.

-In a statement to CNN, Dawn Blagrove, the executive director of Emancipate NC, a legal advocacy group representing Williams' family, said the family "demands undelayed justice."
+In a statement to CNN, Dawn Blagrove, the executive director of Emancipate NC, a criminal justice advocacy group advocating for Williams' family, said the family "demands undelayed justice."

 "That's what his mother wants the world to know.
 Justice, not just for Darryl Tyree Williams but, for all the victims of state sanctioned violence across the nation," Blagrove said.